danforth-restorative/digitalskills.info/_posts/2021-03-09-marshall-rosenberg-quotes.md

     - [Customizations](#customizations)
   - [Have Fun!](#have-fun)

 ## Prep

 ### Gathering Source Material

-There are many resources online that can be used as a foundation for a quote-bot.
-You could use the lyrics of your favorite band, transcripts of podcasts or videos online.
+There are many resources online that could be used as the raw materials for a quote-bot.
+You could use the lyrics of your favorite band, transcripts of podcasts, or videos online.

-If you only have audio, it's possible to auto-generate transcriptions for them.
+If you begin with audio, it's possible to auto-generate transcriptions for them.
 They'll still require some manual editing, but you can quickly create plenty of fodder for your quotebot.
 [FreeTranscriptions.com](https://www.freetranscriptions.com/) offers 300 minutes of free auto-transcriptions, each month.
-Sometime, I'll write a post on using the [Google Api to generate auto-transcriptions](https://cloud.google.com/speech-to-text) but that's getting pretty technical and beyond the scope of this article..

-YouTube automatically transcribes its videos.
+YouTube automatically transcribes its videos, but older videos may not have auto-generated transcripts.
+I've even uploaded content to youtube for its transcription services, before.

 ![](https://i.imgur.com/zcfmPvd.png)